MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-intermittent-connection-timeouts-availability-groups.md

 - SQL Server threads are responsible for yielding the scheduler (CPU) to other threads to complete their work if a thread doesn't yield in a timely fashion.

-- SQL Server experiences worker thread exhaustion, out of memory, or application problems that affects its  ability to service the mirroring endpoint connection.
+- SQL Server experiences worker thread exhaustion, out of memory, or application problems that affect its ability to service the mirroring endpoint connection.

 ### Network issue